Eligibility

 • WS: 1 to 5, 9 and 10

-• WV: 1, 2, 12 1nd 14
+• WV: 1, 2, and 12 to 14

 Dance Track Celebration, July 2018.
 Photo: Paul Telfer.